Search this Site

 In Sedgefield, more parking bays were created along the Main Service Road, footpaths were paved and working with the tourism office and Masithandane, money was given to support the mosaic employment project.

 After the new Municipal elections Louise stepped down from public office in 2016.
-Sadly her lifelong partner Claude passed away on 13 June 2016 and Louise has moved back to the Cape Town area where family and long-standing live.
+Sadly her lifelong partner Claude passed away on 13 June 2016 and Louise has moved back to the Cape Town area where family and long-standing friends live.
 We salute her for her dedicated service to our town and wish her well – it is the end of an era but not the Sedgefield Hart story as a younger generation of Harts still own property here and will have a presence in the village for time to come.

 Acknowledgements and grateful thanks to the following: Louise Hart, Gary Hart (and his input on https://www.geni.com), and Louise Hart for family photos.